jeevankoiri10/jeevankoiri10/README.md

 - [Personal Website](http://www.jeevankoiri.com.np)

 ## 🛠 Projects

+### [Automatic Power point generation using BERT Transformer Model.]
+Automatic Power point generation using BERT Transformer Model.

+### [Detection and Locating of Humans using thermal infrared images and YOLO]
+YOLO-based defect detection experience using thermal imaging

 ### [CTEVT Plus](https://play.google.com/store/apps/details?id=com.one.ctevt_plus)
 An educational app with over 5K+ downloads and a 5-star rating, designed to help CTEVT diploma students access their syllabus, notes, and question papers.
 Developed using Flutter and Firebase.